sophiechai/insightubc/c3-user-stories.md

 - User also ticks box for "address".
 - Then the user hits "SUBMIT".

-Then: A new(?) page displaying the results opens on the screen.
+Then: A table displaying the results opens right below the query box on the same page.
-It displays a table with columns "BUILDINGS SHORT NAME" and "ADDRESS" and results below each column.
+It is populated with columns "BUILDINGS SHORT NAME" and "ADDRESS" and results below each column.
 Results under "BUILDINGS SHORT NAME" match/contain the input from user.

 ---